NexPlayer/Android-SDK/getting-started.md

 ### Seek Sequence

-1. Requests for NexPlayer™ to open, seek, pause, stop and resume are placed in a queue and handled in the order they are received.
+1. Requests for NexPlayer to open, seek, pause, stop and resume are placed in a queue and handled in the order they are received.
-2. When a queued operation completes, NexPlayer™ will notify the application by calling the **onAsyncCmdComplete** method in the listener.
+2. When a queued operation completes, NexPlayer will notify the application by calling the **onAsyncCmdComplete** method in the listener.
 3. Some of the requests can take significant time to complete (depending on various factors, for example, network conditions).
 Therefore, the recommended practice is for the application to issue only one request at a time and wait for that request to complete.
 4. In order to provide the best user experience, after calling seek(), the application should wait for the associated `onAsyncCmdComplete` callback before calling `seek()` again.
 In the meantime, if the user continues to request seek operations (such as by dragging a seek bar in the user interface), the application should remember only the most recent seek request and issue that request after receiving `onAsyncCmdComplete`.